Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 But what is particularly cool about the Blueprint course is the manner in which they deliver the homework and the video explanations that accompany most problems.

 Homework problems are presented in a very clean, dynamic format, where you can eliminate wrong answers (graying them out) and get hints.
-These hints are almost like lifelines from the old show Who Wants to be a Millionaire? – you can flip a coin to eliminate an answer choice, get a tip from a guru, or see how other students answer the question.
+These hints are almost like lifelines from the old show Who Wants to be a Millionaire?.
+You can flip a coin to eliminate an answer choice, get a tip from a guru, or see how other students answer the question.

 These hints make for a very cool feature that I utilized over and over again, especially on tougher problems.
 Additionally, the homework actually adapts to your skill level as you progress, making it easier to work your way up to the harder concepts.

 Following each problem is a detailed breakdown and explanation of the problem.
-There is usually either a video or audio explanation of the problem, highlights of the problem setup, and a detailed written explanation about why each answer choice is right or wrong.
+There is usually either a video explanation of the problem, highlights of the problem setup, and a detailed written explanation about why each answer choice is right or wrong.

-This was one of my favorite features of Blueprint’s course compared to other LSAT prep coursesthe level of detail they provide for each problem and the manner in which it’s presented.
+This was one of my favorite features of Blueprint’s course compared to other LSAT prep courses—the level of detail they provide for each problem and the manner in which it’s presented.

 In addition to the video lessons and accompanying homework within each course segment, Blueprint also offers customizable practice problem sets.